OSC/ood-documentation/source/how-tos/app-development/interactive/form.rst

 If you need something more complicated you can write the logic in Ruby and call it from the ERB block in the configuration file.
 Here's an example of that strategy using the same helper script above.
+Taking this further, you could interact with your scheduler directly by issuing commands like ``sacctmgr`` or using Ruby's ``Etc`` module to lookup Unix account information.

 .. code-block:: ruby